What are stereotactic radiosurgery and stereotactic radiation therapy?

 - It will take about 30 minutes to complete.
 During this time, you will be asked to remain very still.

-- Once the mask is cool, it will be removed, ready for daily use.
+- Once the mask or body position device is cool, it will be removed, ready for daily use.

 What happens to prepare for my treatments?

-- You will need to have a CT scan and/or a MRI before your treatment.
+- You will need to have a CT scan and/or an MRI before your treatment.
 The MRI and/or CT scan may be done a week before or a few days before your treatment.

 What happens during my treatment?